Global Landscape of Climate Finance Data Dashboard

 When will new data be released?

 The production of climate finance data for 2024 depends on the release of several underlying datasets that contribute to the Global Landscape of Climate Finance.
-This information is most likely to become available by mid-2026.
+These datasets are processed on a rolling basis between Q3 2025 and Q2 2026.

 What are the main data gaps in the Global Landscape of Climate Finance dataset?

 The Global Landscape of Climate Finance offers the most comprehensive overview of climate finance flows.
-Yet, despite the adoption of best practices, there remains key data transparency and reporting barriers that hard to overcome without improvements to reporting.
+However, despite the application of best practices, persistent data transparency and reporting issues remain, many of which cannot be fully addressed without improvements in underlying reporting systems.

 - Public domestic climate finance reported by countries